Hartford in Washington County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.
 A significant historical year for this entry is 1913.

 Location.
 43° 18.973′ N, 88° 22.726′ W. Marker is in Hartford, Wisconsin, in Washington County.
-Marker is at the intersection of South Main Street and Branch Street (Wisconsin Highway 83), on the left when traveling south on South Main Street.
+It is at the intersection of South Main Street and Branch Street (Wisconsin Highway 83), on the left when traveling south on South Main Street.
 Touch for map.
 Marker is at or near this postal address: 90 S Main Street, Hartford WI 53027, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Willard R. Amidon Home (about 500 feet away, measured in a direct line); Lohr’s Gas Station (about 500 feet away); “Kissel” (approx. 0.4 miles away); Schwartz Family House (approx. 0.4 miles away); The Schwartz Ballroom (approx. 0.4 miles away); Arrival of European Descendants (approx. 3.4 miles away); Unwritten History of Wisconsin (approx. 3.4 miles away); St. Lawrence Church (approx. 4.4 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Willard R. Amidon Home (about 500 feet away, measured in a direct line); Lohrs Gas Station (about 500 feet away); Kissel (approx. 0.4 miles away); Schwartz Family House (approx. 0.4 miles away); The Schwartz Ballroom (approx. 0.4 miles away); Arrival of European Descendants (approx. 3.4 miles away); Unwritten History of Wisconsin (approx. 3.4 miles away); St. Lawrence Church (approx. 4.4 miles away).
 Touch for a list and map of all markers in Hartford.